Marantle/nutcracker/README.md

 ###Currency calculations
 Logic is that overtime compensation increases every 2 hours, all though this can be changed.
+A work day is 8 hours long and after that overtime kicks in, irregardless if the 8 hours contains evening hours.
-Overtime goes through 1.25, 1.5, 2 multipliers to regular salary..
+Overtime goes through 1.25, 1.5, 2 multipliers to regular salary.
 Evening compensation is $1.15.
 Regular salary is $3.75.
+Overtime and evening compensations do not stack.

 The following variables are stored in MyUtilities.java all though they could easily be externalized to a settings file.
 You can modify any of these to affect the application logic.